Son of Saul: Plot

 That night, SS-commandant Moll orders Biederman to write up a list of seventy names, leading Biederman to believe that his unit will soon be killed.
 Biederman discloses the information to Abraham, who instructs Saul to head to the women's camp and pick up a package of gunpowder from a prisoner named Ella.
 Ella, who knows Saul, calls him by name and clasps his hand, but he withdraws.
 After collecting the package, Saul looks for a rabbi among a line of newly arrived Hungarian Jews, who are being led into the woods for execution.
 A Frenchman named Braun approaches him and convinces Saul that he is a rabbi.
 Saul disguises Braun as a Sonderkommando and sneaks him into the camp.
 When Saul arrives at the camp, he is confronted by Abraham and realizes that during the turmoil in the woods he has lost the package.
 On further questioning, he says that the murdered boy is his illegitimate son, an assertion Abraham says is not true.

 The next morning, the prisoners are summoned into the crematorium to get back to work, where they discover that Biederman and his unit have been murdered.
 Abraham rallies the other prisoners and attack the SS guards, starting the rebellion.
-During the commotion, Saul retrieves the boy's corpse and escapes to the woods with Braun and few other prisoners.
+During the commotion, Saul retrieves the boy's corpse and escapes to the woods with Braun and a few other prisoners.
 He prepares to bury the boy by a river, only to discover that Braun is a fraud when he cannot recite the Kaddish.
 Hearing the guards approaching, Saul tries to carry the body across the river, but loses his grasp and is pulled out of the water by Rabbi Frankel as the corpse floats away.
 The prisoners then hide at a shed in a forest and start to discuss a plan to join the Polish resistance.
 Saul notices a young peasant boy peeking into the shed and smiles for the only time in the story.
 The boy runs away before an SS officer grabs and silences him as guards approach the shed.
 The officer then releases him, and the boy runs into the woods as the sound of gunfire echoes behind him.